 Welcome to the Glowacka Lab!

-We are currently looking for enthusiastic and highly motivated students (undergraduate and graduate) and post-doc to join our lab.
-If you are interested, see more information in OPPORTUNITIES tab and contact Kasia at email@example.com
+We are currently looking for enthusiastic and highly motivated students (undergraduate and graduate) lab technician and post-doc to join our lab.
+If you are interested, see more information in the POSITIONS AVAILABLE tab and contact Kasia at firstname.lastname@example.org

 Our long-term research goal is to increase resiliency of crops to climate change through improving water use efficiency and tolerance to chilling temperatures.
 We are interested in identifying new genetic sources and molecular mechanisms associated with stomata behavior and chilling tolerant photosynthesis.